Bringing critical wastewater management services to Royston and Union Bay

 The project will also help ensure safe access to shellfish for the K’ómoks First Nation for food, social and ceremonial purposes, and support their aquaculture interests in Baynes Sound. - Anticipated growth in the area: The capacity of existing properties to support alternative housing solutions is limited without proper sewer servicing and affordable housing is a key strategic priority for the CVRD Board.

-The $30-million provincial grant will cover approximately half of the project costs for Phase 1A.
-The remaining cost of constructing the infrastructure would be funded through partner contributions ($30.8 million) and borrowing ($5.8 million).
+Grants and funding ($32.1 million) will cover approximately half of the project costs for Phase 1A.
+The remaining cost of constructing the infrastructure would be funded through partner contributions ($30.7 million) and borrowing ($4.2 million).

 There are two categories of costs for homeowners anticipated for this project: